Dewb/ndi-mod/README.md

 It has the disadvantage of being not an open standard (but it is at least royalty-free.)

+## todo

+- [X] basic scaffolding
+- [ ] proof of concept: send a static 120x64 test card from norns
+- [ ] mvp: send a screen buffer from a manual lua call in `redraw()`
+- [ ] stretch: send screen buffer automatically on every update (likely will require core changes to add a new mod hook for screen pre-draw)
+- [ ] documentation & demo video

 ## how to use

 *TODO: instructions for end user install. goals: no external dependencies via apt/etc., installable via maiden ;install command*